pcm720/osdmenu-launcher/README.md

 # OSDMenu

-Patches for OSDSYS and HDD OSD based on Free McBoot 1.8.
+Patches for OSDSYS and HDD OSD (Browser 2.0) based on Free McBoot 1.8.

 ## Usage